-Have you filed a letter of demand to request for an outstanding debt and still not been repaid?
+Have you commenced proceedings in Court to recover an unpaid debt?
+Even if you’re successful in your claim, it can still be difficult to recover what you’re owed.
+This is especially the case where the debtor may not have the money or assets to repay you.
 A Garnishee order can be a good option where a defendant owing money has no liquid capital to pay it.

 A Garnishee Order is a common way of recovering money from the parties who do not pay their Judgment debts.
 The Court directs a third party known as a ‘Garnishee’ that owes money to the debtor to instead pay the creditor.
 The Judgment debt is recovered from several sources:

 - The other party’s bank account

 - Someone else who also owes money to the other party (e.g a real estate agent who collects the rent)

 Recovering debt from a bank account

 The Court can issue a Garnishee order to recover debt from the bank account of the other party.
 This type of order requires debtors to repay the debt in a single sum.
 As the order processes, the bank usually freezes the debtor’s bank account so the account becomes inaccessible for a while.

 The other party requires a minimum bank balance of $504.60 after the withdrawal of the debt (as at 1st October 2018).
 If their minimum balance is lower than this, the creditor should get legal advice to discuss further options.

 Creditors can serve a Garnishee Order which will require the other party’s employer to pay some of their salary to the creditor.
 Importantly, it is not possible to garnish the entirety of the judgement debtor’s wages.
 The debtor requires a minimum of $484.10 per week to live (which is called a weekly compensation amount).

 Also, creditors cannot garnish a debtor’s Centrelink benefits.
 If these benefits are the debtor’s only income, then recovering debt from wages is probably not the best option.